Dutch Art Deco Amsterdam School occasional or side table, 1920s

 Product Details

-A Dutch Art Deco nicely sized elegant occasional table or side table in oak with a sculpural design and black ball shaped. slighly conical feet.
-Very suitable as an accent piece in eclectic or more classic interiors.
-It is a very well made and sturdy with very little wear for its age (made in the 1920s).
-The style is recognizable as Amsterdam School with sculptural, organic shape in the design.
+A Dutch Art Deco nicely sized and very elegant occasional table or side table.
+The table has a sculptural design and the feet are black and slighly conical in shape.
+This table is suitable as an accent piece in any eclectic interior, but also in more classic interiors.
+It is a well made and sturdy with very little wear for its age (made in the 1920s).
+The style is recognizable as Amsterdam School with the sculptural, organic shapes and forms.

-Some photo's added in sunlight to give a good impression of the colour.
+Some photo's added in direct sunlight to give a good impression of the colour.

 About the style called 'Amsterdamse School'